Page Created: 2016 January 04

 located near Yarker (outside of Kingston) Ontario Canada.

-It takes readings of solar flux signal strength once every 5 seconds, 24 hours a day.
+It takes readings (Supersid windows software v1.2.2) of solar flux signal strength once every 5 seconds, 24 hours a day.

-Supersid is a newer multifrequency Sudden Ionospheric Disturbance detection system avilable from http://solar-center.stanford.edu/SID/sidmonitor/
+Supersid is a newer multifrequency Sudden Ionospheric Disturbance detection system available from http://solar-center.stanford.edu/SID/sidmonitor/

 VERY LOW FREQUENCY (VLF) RADIO STATIONS

 Station Station Frequency Radiated

 SID Monitoring Station VLF List

 In the late 1940's, the U.S. Navy realized that they needed a high powered, low frequency, transmitter on the U.S. east coast which could broadcast to the North Atlantic and Arctic Oceans for communication with submarines.
 A radio transmitter was established in Cutler, Maine, for this purpose and it has been in operation since 1961.
 One fringe benefit is that this 1 million watt transmission at 24 kilohertz can be detected across the continental United States.
 The signal is very sensitive to the state of the Earth's ionosphere, because, at this frequency, it it is actually piped close to the surface of the Earth during the daytime.
 Several other VLF stations operate around the world, but Cutler provides the strongest daytime signal in this area.

 In this installation the radio signals are received by a directional loop antenna tuned to the Cutler station.
 The receiver amplifies and averages the signal with a time constant of about 10 seconds and its output is recorded

 Each day at 0 hours Coordinated Universal Time the images from the previous day are placed in the imagearchive, the latest complete plot is saved in the plot archive, and a new record is started.